diem-ai/datascience-projects/sentiment_mining/readme.md

 - Somehow, I'm interested in what customers think about products after they bought them.
 I want to know which products feedbacks are positive and negative in a month so that I can develop or adjust the marketing or promotion campaign.
 - I'm also interested in not only whether people are talking with a positive, neutral, or negative feedbacks about the product, but also which particular aspects or features of the product people talk about.
 ## 2. Project Description
+- The goal is to explore logistic regression and feature engineering with existing sklearn functions and unpack the topics in customer's review. with Laten Dirichlet Allocation.
+I will use product review data from Amazon.com to predict whether the sentiments about a product (from its reviews) are positive or negative or neutral.
+- Train a logistic regression model to predict the sentiment of product reviews.
+- Inspect the weights (coefficients) of a trained logistic regression model.
+- Make a prediction (both class and probability) of sentiment for a new product review.
+- Evaluation model's performance with accuracy score and classification report
 ## 3. Data Exploration
 ### Data Structure
 - Dataset has 183531 datapoints and 3 columns: name, review and rating